AdobeDocs/commerce-pwa-studio/src/pages/integrations/pagebuilder/custom-components/add-aggregator/index.md

 };
 ```

-Adding `console.log(node)` at the beginning of your aggregator function, and at he end (`console.log(propObject)`), helps to show you the HTML you receive and the object you return.
+Adding `console.log(node)` at the beginning of your aggregator function, and at the end (`console.log(propObject)`), helps to show you the HTML you receive and the object you return.
 The property object returned from our aggregator looks like this:

 ![Aggregator object console output](images/AggregatorObjectConsoleOutput.png)